We are a network of leaders committed to building an equitable future.

 Nancy L. Zimpher

-Dr. Nancy L. Zimpher is among the most in-demand thought leaders in higher education in the U.S. and around the world.
-From 2009 to 2017, Nancy served as the 12th chancellor of The State University of New York, the nation’s largest comprehensive system of public higher education.
-Prior to SUNY, she served as president of the University of Cincinnati, chancellor of the University of Wisconsin-Milwaukee and executive dean of the Professional Colleges and dean of the College of Education at The Ohio State University.
+Nancy L. Zimpher is chancellor emeritus of The State University of New York (SUNY).
+From 2009 to 2017, she served as the twelfth chancellor of SUNY, the nation’s largest comprehensive system of public higher education.
+Prior to SUNY, she served as president of the University of Cincinnati, chancellor of the University of Wisconsin-Milwaukee, and executive dean of the Professional Colleges and dean of the College of Education at The Ohio State University.

-Nancy holds a bachelor’s degree in English education and speech, a master’s degree in English literature and a Ph.D. in teacher education and higher education administration, all from The Ohio State University.
-She has authored or co-authored numerous books, monographs and academic journal articles on teacher education, urban education, academic leadership and university-community engagement.
+Dr. Zimpher holds a Bachelor of Science in English education and speech, a Master of Arts in English literature, and a doctorate in teacher education and higher education administration, all from The Ohio State University.